 • Balassa’s six stages: PTA → FTA → Customs Union → Common Market → Economic Union → Political Union.

-• Each stage adds a layer: FTA frees goods; Customs Union adds common external tariff; Common Market adds factor mobility; Economic Union adds policy coordination; Political Union adds institutional unification.
+• Each stage adds a layer: FTA frees goods; CU adds common external tariff; CM adds factor mobility; EU adds policy coordination; PU adds institutional unification.

 • Dynamic effects: scale economies, competition, investment attraction, technology transfer.